Soft and Elegant Simple Wedding Cake You Can Bake at Home

 Directions

-• Preheat oven to 180°C. Grease and line a cake pan.
+• Preheat oven to 180°C. Grease pan and line the bottom with parchment paper.

-• Pour into pan and bake for 25–30 minutes until golden and set.
+• Pour into prepared pan and smooth the top.
+Bake 25–30 minutes until golden and a toothpick comes out clean.

 Latest Posts